Arizona vs. Wisconsin: Sportsbook promo codes, odds, spread, over/under - December 9

 Arizona vs. Wisconsin Betting Trends

-- Wisconsin has compiled a 5-4-0 record against the spread this year.
+- Wisconsin has put together a 5-4-0 record against the spread this season.

-- A total of three Badgers games this year have hit the over.
+- The Badgers and their opponents have combined to hit the over three out of nine times this year.

 Arizona Futures Odds